lavollmer/productlist/README.md

 I started the development on the count button, add to cart button, and the cart component functionalities.
 This phase presented challenges as it involved deepening my understanding of props.
 My first task was to refine the count button, ensuring it accurately responded to both increment (+) and decrement (-) actions as well as the Add To Cart button.
 Subsequently, I added a cart confirmation section that would populate the number of items, price and total.
 Integrating the props within the application, especially in terms of passing specific data related to quantities and type of food, was particularly challenging.
 Through this process, I explored various strategies for managing state, from global to local scopes.

+The next section involved getting the confirmation component to function properly.
+The confirmation component involved using thumbnail images, correct quantities, pricing and total pricing.
+Additionally, the start new order button should refresh the entire page for a new order with no saved information.
+I reviewed the requirements of the project to also include hover and focus states which I added to the buttons by changing the color from red to black when selected.

 The final touches to the project involved ensuring compliance with the design requirements.
 Deploying the project on Netlify was the culmination of my efforts, providing a live website of my work.
+This project was challenging for me and I look forward to making more of these.

 ## Built with